Welcome to Community Church Unitarian Universalist

 CCUU Has a New Minister!

 On June 4, 2017, CCUU’s Board of Trustees signed a two-year Consulting Minister Covenant with the Rev. Darcy Roake.
-She will begin serving as CCUU’s minister on August 1, 2017.
+She began serving as CCUU’s minister on August 1, 2017.

 The Reverend Darcy Roake is a Unitarian Universalist Minister who supports our Association’s Stewardship work through our UUA Society for Stewardship as well as preaching, teaching and connecting UU Congregants across the United States.
 Rev. Darcy lives in New Orleans, LA with her husband Adrian and son Sebastian and she is enjoying getting to know our Unitarian Universalist Congregations in the Southern Region.
 Rev. Darcy has a wide background in social justice and pastoral care in workplaces as varied as Oxfam America, Amnesty International, the United Nations, the Navajo Nation Public Defender’s Office, and Massachusetts General Hospital.
 Rev. Darcy is currently a member of Planned Parenthood Federation of America’s Clergy Advocacy Board.
 Darcy received a B.A. in Religious Studies from Brown University and graduated with a Master of Divinity from Harvard Divinity School.